Pass/Fail Fall 2022

-The pass/fail grading option request form will be open for undergraduate students to elect spring 2020 courses from Jan.
-31 (noon) to March 2 (midnight).
+The deadline to submit a pass/fail grading request form for fall 2022 courses is October 14 (11:59 p.m.).
 Petitions to extend the deadline beyond this date will not be considered.

-The deadline to cover spring 2020 grades for seniors graduating this semester is 5 p.m. on May 13, 2020.
-The deadline to cover spring 2020 grades for all other students is 5 p.m. on Oct.
-15. Petitions to extend the deadline beyond this date will not be considered.Pass/Fail Request Form
+The deadline to cover final grades for fall 2022 pass/fail courses for students graduating in fall 2022 is 5 p.m. on January 6, 2023.
+The deadline for continuing students to cover final grades for fall 2022 pass-fail courses is 5 p.m. on March 1, 2023.
+Petitions to extend the deadline beyond these dated will not be considered.Pass/Fail Request Form

 Steps for Pass/Fail

 - Submit the online request form (see button above)

 - Email firstname.lastname@example.org to cover the grade – if you need to!

 Electing a Class Pass/Fail

 To elect a class pass/fail, undergraduate students must complete the online request form before the published deadline in the semester they are enrolled in the course.
 Students may only fill out the form one time.
 Once the form is submitted, they may not change their course selection.
 No more than one course may be taken pass/fail during a single term.